pquerner/jira-backup/README.md

 # Jira/Confluence Backup

-A simple shell script to backup Jira or Confluence instances according to Atlassian best practices outlined in [Backing Up Data](https://confluence.atlassian.com/display/JIRA052/Backing+Up+Data).
+A simple shell script to backup Jira or Confluence instances according to Atlassian best practices outlined in [Backing Up Data](https://confluence.atlassian.com/display/JIRA/Backing+Up+Data).

-This has been updated to work with postgres instead of mysql
+Configurable to either use postgres or mysql to dump the database

 ## Features

  * Backup Jira or Confluence attachments
- * Backup Jira or Confluence database using pg_dump
+ * Backup Jira or Confluence database using a configurable DBMS

 ## atlassian-backup script

-Check the bin directory for more details on the `atlassian-backup` script
+Check the 'files' directory for more details on the `atlassian-backup` script

 ## Puppet module